 The current policy debate is motivated by, but not limited to, the potential need to address the statutory copyright and retransmission consent provisions that will expire on December 31, 2009.
 On June 25, 2009, the Subcommittee on Communications, Technology, and the Internet, of the House Committee on Energy and Commerce, agreed by voice vote to favorably report H.R.
 2994 to the full committee.
-The bill, which was introduced by Representative Boucher, the subcommittee chairman, focuses narrowly on the expiring non-copyright provisions in SHVERA.
-17 But the discussion at a June 16, 2009, subcommittee legislative hearing extended beyond those provisions and Representative Boucher has stated that "There are additional matters that are not addressed in H.R.
-2994 that are the subjects of ongoing discussions between now and the full Committee markup."
-Subsequently, both the House Judiciary Committee and the Senate Judiciary Committee have marked up bills (H.R.
-3570 and S. 1670, respectively) that address both the expiring statutory provisions and related policy issues.
-On October 7, 2009, the Subcommittee on Communications, Technology, and the Internet, of the Senate Committee on Commerce, Science, and Transportation, held a hearing that addressed many of the same policy issues.
+The bill, which was introduced by Representative Boucher, the subcommittee chairman, focuses narrowly on the expiring non-copyright provisions in SHVERA.17 But the discussion at a June 16, 2009 subcommittee legislative hearing extended beyond those provisions and Representative Boucher has stated "There are additional matters that are not addressed in H.R.
+2994 that are the subjects of ongoing discussions between now and the full Committee markup."18 To date, two policy issues are receiving the most attention.